GRTLCollaboration/GRFolres/paper/paper_for_GitHubpreview/paper_for_GitHubpreview.md

 There are many ways to modify GR, one of the simplest being to couple an additional scalar degree of freedom, which may (if certain conditions are satisfied) result in so-called "hairy" stationary black hole solutions; that is, black holes with a stable, non trivial configuration of the scalar field around them (see [@Doneva:2022ewd] for a review).
 An example of this is the class of Horndeski models [@Horndeski:1974wa].
 Cubic Horndeski theories have been studied in [@Figueras:2020dzx,@Figueras:2021abd] and an implementation of this is included in GRFolres.
 Another more general example within the Horndeski models is the four-derivative scalar-tensor theory (4∂ST), which is the most general theory with up to fourth powers of the derivatives (but still second order equations of motion).
 Despite their relative simplicity, they have lacked well-posed (and thus numerically stable) formulations until relatively recently.

-An important breakthrough was made in 2020 by Kov\'acs and Reall, who showed that Horndeski theories are indeed well-posed in a modified version of the harmonic gauge [@Kovacs:2020pns;@Kovacs:2020ywu] - a particular coordinate system already used in NR.
+An important breakthrough was made in 2020 by Kov\'acs and Reall, who showed that Horndeski theories are indeed well-posed in a modified version of the harmonic gauge [@Kovacs:2020pns;@Kovacs:2020ywu] -- a particular coordinate system already used in NR.
 Subsequently, several specific theories within these classes were probed in their highly dynamical and fully non-linear regimes [@East:2020hgw;@East:2021bqk;@East:2022rqi;@Corman:2022xqg].
 The extension of the results of [@Kovacs:2020pns;@Kovacs:2020ywu] to the alternative "singularity avoiding" coordinates in [@AresteSalo:2022hua;@AresteSalo:2023mmd;@Doneva:2023oww] offers an alternative gauge in which to probe questions of hyperbolicity, and may offer stability advantages for certain cases such as unequal mass ratios, as studied in [@Corman:2022xqg].
 Numerical work on these theories is still in the early stages of development and many technical details on their numerical implementation need to be further investigated.
 Equally, many scientific questions, concerning our accurate understanding of binary black holes' phenomenology in alternative theories of gravity and their implications for tests of GR, also remain unanswered.

 The goal of GRFolres is to meet this need for further research, and to provide a model code to help others develop and test their own implementations.
 The code is based on the publicly available NR code GRChombo [@Clough:2015sqa;@Andrade:2020dgc], which itself uses the open source Chombo framework [@Adams:2015kgr] for solving partial differential equations (PDEs).

-In the following sections we discuss the key features, motivations and applications of the code.
+In the following sections we discuss the key features, motivations, and applications of the code.

 # Key features